Interfaces for Named Token

 Abstract

-Extends tokens using uint256 tokenId to support tokenName in type string and be able to convert backward to tokenId.
+Extends tokens using uint256 tokenId to support tokenName of type string and to convert back to tokenId.

 Motivation

-For Marketplaces, Explorers, Wallets, DeFi and dApps to better display and operate NFTs that comes with a name.
+For Marketplaces, Explorers, Wallets, DeFi and dApps to better display and operate NFTs that come with a name.

 Specification